0LNetworkCommunity/libra-legacy-v6/ol/documentation/genesis/genesis_registration.md

 The GENESIS_REPO coordinator then has the task of manually approving all PRs.

-# Warning - Don't lose your Tower
+# Warning - Don't lose your old Tower

 If you have a Delay Tower on a node: you should back up the proofs.
 You will want these for your identity on a new chain.